-Q: WHEN ARE SHAREHOLDER PROPOSALS DUE FOR THE 2024 ANNUAL MEETING?
+Q: WHEN ARE SHAREHOLDER PROPOSALS AND NOMINATIONS DUE FOR THE 2025 ANNUAL MEETING?

-A: The Corporate Secretary must receive a shareholder proposal no later than November 11, 2023, for the proposal to be considered for inclusion in our proxy materials for the 2024 Annual Meeting.
-To otherwise bring a proposal or nomination before the 2024 Annual Meeting, you must comply with our Bylaws.
-Currently, our Bylaws require written notice to the Corporate Secretary between January 28,
+A: The Corporate Secretary must receive a shareholder proposal pursuant to Rule 14a-8 under the Securities Exchange Act of 1934 no later than November 12, 2024, for the proposal to be considered for inclusion in our proxy materials for the 2025 Annual Meeting.